 What happens if I miss a dose?

 If you forget to use your dose at the beginning of a meal, use the medicine as soon as you remember.
-Do not use extra medicine to make up the missed dose.
+Do not use two doses at one time.

 What happens if I overdose?